Rudolf060976/task-control-Application/README.md

 ```

 Your browser should open automatically to `http://localhost:8910` to see the web app.
 Lambda functions run on `http://localhost:8911` and are also proxied to `http://localhost:8910/.redwood/functions/*`.

+# Delivery of the Project

+> Important Note: There is a unique problem I faced and could not fixed, related to Redwoodjs setup that I haven't been able to fix so far.
+The Log out functionality  is not working on the backend.
+It works on the frontend but when the page is refreshed, the backend does not execute a log out handler and it  ends up returning the last currentUser and isAuthenticated to true.
+I could not find on the web (Redwoodjs Docs, blogs, forums) how to activate the logout feature on the server using the Redwood Self-hosted Auth.

+## How to use the Application

+### Basic Terminology

+- Task Creator: A registered User that created the Task.
+- Task Assignee: A registered User to whom the Task has been assigned.

+### Access to the App and Log in / Sign up

+When you open the App, you will be directed to the hompage.
+Then you can click on the Log in button (if you already have a user in the App), or the Sign up button, to create a new user.
+You can't work with Tasks without creating a user before.

+### Entering the Task Page

+Once you have logged in / signed up to the App, you'll be redirected to the Task Page.
+You will see on the page header your username and a Log out button to exit the Application.